George Smiley: Parody

 In the popular TV comedy series The Two Ronnies, Ronnie Barker played Smiley along the lines of Alec Guinness' portrayal in a sketch called Tinker Tailor Smiley Doyle.
 This was a joint send-up of Tinker Tailor Soldier Spy and The Professionals TV series, with Ronnie Corbett playing a bungling version of Martin Shaw's Doyle.
 Barker's Smiley provides the brains to the brawn of Corbett's Doyle and actually comes out the better.
 He is shown as something of an obsessive tea drinker.
 The sketch guest-starred Frank Williams from Dad's Army.
 The name of Smiley's enemy Karla can be seen on a secretary's computer screen.
+A series of sketches in The Fast Show star John Thomson as a Smiley-like interrogator who finds it incredibly easy to prompt the interrogatee to reveal his crimes, usually simply by introducing himself.
 Harry Enfield and Paul Whitehouse performed a sketch in 2012 about there being two George Smileys: a reference to the vastly different portrayals in the filmed versions of Tinker Tailor Soldier Spy.